nuriaensenat/nuriaensenat/README.md

 ## pAto
 Hello!
-I am a Computer Engineering student who is passionate about cats, gaming, books, art and music :)
+I am a Computer Science student who is passionate about cats, gaming, books, art and music :)

 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿